swiss-ai-center/a-guide-to-mlops/pages/the-guide/chapter-5-track-model-evolutions-with-dvc/index.md

 In this chapter, you have successfully:

+- Updated the experiment parameters
+- Reproducing the experiment
+- Visualizing the changes made to the model

+You did fix some of the previous issues:

+- ✅ The changes done to a model can be visualized with parameters, metrics and plots to identify differences between iterations

+You have solid metrics to evaluate the changes before intergrating your work in the code codebase.

-You can safely continue to the next chapter.
+You can now safely continue to the next chapter.

 ## State of the MLOps process

-- ✅ Codebase can be shared and improved by multiple developers;
+- ✅ The codebase can be shared and improved by multiple developers;
 - ✅ The dataset can be shared among the developers and is placed in the right directory in order to run the experiment;
 - ✅ The steps used to create the model are documented and can be re-executed;
 - ✅ The changes done to a model can be visualized with parameters, metrics and plots to identify differences between iterations;